-The period between 1975 and 1995 was not favorable to the Pennsylvania coal industry, with the state's share of national output shrinking from nearly 15 percent to under 6 percent in 1995.
-The decline illustrates both a slip in our competitive position and the rising output nationwide, especially in the west.
-Indeed, as U.S. production rose 71 percent from 1970 to 1995, Pennsylvania output dropped by 22 percent.
+In the 1960s the bituminous market revived because larger amounts were put to use to produce electric power, even though the market for industrial coke was dropping as the steel industry showed signs of decline.
+Pennsylvania stood at a competitive disadvantage to Wyoming, West Virginia, and Kentucky because of the sulfur content in its bituminous coal and our state's environmental regulations.
+The period between 1975 and 1995 was not favorable to the Pennsylvania coal industry, with the state's share of national output shrinking from nearly 15 percent to less than 6 percent in 1995.
+While U.S. production rose 71 percent from 1970 to 1995, Pennsylvania's output dropped by 22 percent.
 West Virginia and Kentucky lead the Commonwealth by substantial production margins, and Wyoming, in first place, mines more than four and a half times as much coal as Pennsylvania.
-A large proportion of this production decline has been in the surface mining component of the industry, since 1977, the year Congress passed the Surface Mining Control and

-Reclamation Act.
-Production from the state's surface operations has fallen over 70 percent since its peak that vear.
+A large portion of Pennsylvania's production decline has been in the surface mining component of the industry since 1977, the year Congress passed the Surface Mining Control and Reclamation Act.
+Production from the state's surface operations has fallen more than 70 percent since its peak that year.